GladiusSlicer/GladiusSlicer/README.md

 # Gladius Slicer

 **In-Progress** Slicer for FDM 3D printing written in Rust with a focus on customization and modularity.
+This is the core application for the GUI see [here](https://github.com/GladiusSlicer/GladiusGUI).

 Rust, LGPL.
 Copyright 2021 Lucas Ince/mrhatman